Former Admissions Committee Member, Hofstra-Northwell School of Medicine

 US citizenship or permanent resident status

 Admissions Statistics:PCOMg’s latest incoming class consists of 270 students.
-This class had an average science GPA of 3.5 and an average cumulative GPA of 3.5.
-The average MCAT score was 505.
+The median GPA of matriculants is 3.5 and the median MCAT score is 505.
+The acceptance rate is 12%.

 24. Rocky Vista University College of Osteopathic Medicine (RVU)

 Admissions Statistics:RVU’s latest incoming class consists of 120 students.
-The average science GPA was 3.48, and the average cumulative GPA was 3.55.
-The average MCAT score was 506.
+The median GPA of matriculants is 3.6 and the median MCAT score is 505.
+The acceptance rate is 4%.

 25. Rowan University School of Osteopathic Medicine (RowanSOM)